While You Were Sleeping (film): Box office

 The film grossed a total of $182,057,016 worldwide against an estimated $17,000,000 budget.
 It made $9,288,915 on its opening weekend of April 21–23, 1995, beating Bad Boys.
 It was the thirteenth highest-grossing film of 1995 in the United States.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 81% based on 62 reviews with an average rating of 6.50/10.
 The site's critical consensus states, "While You Were Sleeping is built wholly from familiar ingredients, but assembled with such skill – and with such a charming performance from Sandra Bullock – that it gives formula a good name."
 On Metacritic, the film has a weighted average score of 67 out of 100, based on reviews from 20 critics.
 Audiences surveyed by CinemaScore gave the film a grade A on scale of A to F.

-Roger Ebert of the Chicago Sun-Times wrote: "It's a feel-good film, warm and good-hearted, and as it was heading for its happy ending, I was still a little astonished how much I was enjoying it."
+Roger Ebert of the Chicago Sun-Times gave the film 3 stars out of 4, writing: "It's a feel-good film, warm and good-hearted, and as it was heading for its happy ending, I was still a little astonished how much I was enjoying it."